 How To Care For Your Health

 There are many healthy nutrients, vitamins, and minerals that you should make sure to include in your daily diet.
 Omega-3 fatty acids are one of these nutrients, and usually not something you will come across in fast food.
 Omega-3 fatty acids have many benefits.
 They are a type of unsaturated fatty acid that has been said to reduce inflammation.
-Inflammation in the body can damage your blood vessels and this then leads to heart disease and strokes.
+Inflammation of the body can damage your blood vessels and this then leads to heart disease and strokes.

 Omega-3 fatty acids have also been said to reduce irregular heartbeats, decrease triglycerides, reduce blood clotting, lower blood pressure slightly, decrease stroke and heart failure risk.
 Eating at least one to two servings a week of fish rich in Omega-3 fatty acids appears to reduce the risk of heart disease, particularly sudden cardiac deaths.